section-engineering-education/engineering-education/articles/becoming-a-flutter-developer/index.md

 1. Cupertino
 2. Material Design.

-These built-in features make building Flutter applications fast in performance.
+These built-in features enhance the development of Flutter applications.

 3. **Integrated Development Environment**

-In using Flutter, you will choose between three IDEs.
-Which are:
+The three popular IDEs that support Flutter are:
 - Android Studio.
 - Visual Studio Code.
 - IntelliJ IDEA.